theboi/SST-Inc-iOS-Assessment-2020/README.md

 print(String(x).last)
 ```

-A1: Use `% 10` or convert x to a `String` and get the last character of it,
+* A1: Use `% 10` or convert x to a `String` and get the last character of it.
+If output is optional, give BOD.

 </details>